 With this, a lot of the old methods that used to work a decade ago may cause stagnancy in the market today.

-Luckily, because of the ever-evolving world of social media and other digital marketing strategies, there are a multitude of opportunities just waiting to be discovered.
+Luckily, because of the ever-evolving world of social media and other digital marketing strategies, there is a multitude of opportunities just waiting to be discovered.

 The great thing about a digitized, more interactive form of marketing, is that there are hardly any limitations.

-It is quite fast-paced with the internet and all its counterparts traveling like the speed of light.
+It is quite fast-paced with the internet and all its counterparts traveling at the speed of light.